You want smart political talk without the meltdowns?

 But anyway, you know, here's a question I have.

-This is more insanity about politics.
+This is more insanity of pop politics.

-So you spend your whole life working, if you work if you live in New York City, for example, you pay New York state tax 10%, you pay 40% federal tax, then you pay city taxes, then you pay property taxes, then you pay sales taxes, and it's about 60, 62 cents of every dollar goes to government, depending on what deductions you may have if you're a business or whatever.
+If you work, if you live in New York City, for example, you pay New York state tax 10%, you pay 40% federal tax, then you pay city taxes, then you pay property taxes, then you pay sales taxes, and it's about 60, 62 cents of every dollar goes to government, depending on what deductions you may have if you're a business or whatever.

-So then after that money's taxed, you think, all right, I get to keep the other 38 cents for Myself.
+So then after that money's taxed, you think, all right, I get to keep the other 38 cents for myself.

 No.